 The theme of this code cycle appears to be electrification.
 All new buildings, minus a few exceptions, will be electric only.
-For the first time, low-rise single family homes are to adopt electric-ready requirements.
+For the first time, low-rise single-family homes are to adopt electric-ready requirements.
 Title 24 codes will cover cooking, heating, and EV charging.
 Electric-ready implies there must be electrical panels and dedicated circuits for electricity.
-Additionally, a transfer switch is mandatory for the ability to hookup to battery storage.
+Additionally, a transfer switch is mandatory for the ability to hook up to battery storage.
 Energy security for the individual consumer will be the ultimate result of this progress.

 Electric Heat Pumps (For Air and Water):

-Air-to-water heat pumps (AWHPs) are an all-electric alternative to to gas air/water heaters.
+Air-to-water heat pumps (AWHPs) are an all-electric alternative to gas air/water heaters.
 Except, electric heat pumps are much more efficient.
 In fact, they are not as expensive as you might think.
 They’re often easier to install and around the same price range.
 Most importantly, electric heat pumps save money when you consider long-term costs and property value.
 Imagine the concept of “sticker cost”.
 A great sales technique is to make the upfront cost appear as small as possible and tack on the extra fees at the end.
 Contrarily, the up-front cost of the AWHP is much more accurate because energy usage will be less impactful.

 The CEC plans to encourage heat pump technology in this upcoming 2022 building energy efficiency standards.
 New single-family homes will use electric heat pumps for both air and water.
 Newly built multifamily residences will be required to use electric heat pumps for space heating.
-Lastly, most business will have also have new HERS requirements for AWHPs.
-Affected businesses include schools, offices, banks, libraries, retailers and grocery stores.
+Lastly, most businesses will have also have new HERS requirements for AWHPs.
+Affected businesses include schools, offices, banks, libraries, retailers, and grocery stores.
 Otherwise, restaurants and businesses which cannot sensibly meet these standards will be exempt.

 For space heating, radiant ceiling panels may also be used in conjunction with electric heat pumps.
 Our HERS Raters will tell you if your installer documents specify radiant ceiling panel installation.
 In that case, ceiling insulation and hydroponic piping must be HERS verified.

 Look out for stricter measures on indoor air quality.
 New ventilation standards address everything from kitchen hoods to outdoor air filtration.
 As builders are required to design homes that are more airtight and pressurized, leakage testing must be performed.
 Mechanical ventilators are becoming essential tools in airtight homes.
 For multi-family structures, amendments include energy and heat recovery ventilators.
 In these designs, exhaust air is used to preheat incoming fresh air in order to increase efficiency.
-Additionally, code drafts for both single and multifamily homes specify better performing kitchen hoods.
+Additionally, code drafts for both single and multifamily homes specify better-performing kitchen hoods.